-- 1. Securities include stocks in unconsolidated subsidiaries and affiliated companies, which amount to 21,138 million yen. - 2.
+- 1. Securities include stocks in unconsolidated subsidiaries and affiliated companies, which amount to 37,958 million yen. - 2.
 No securities were loaned under unsecured loan contracts for consumption, for use or for lease contracts.

-Of unsecured securities borrowed, securities purchased under resale agreements, securities borrowed under lending agreements with cash collateral and securities received as collateral on derivative transactions which can be sold or pledged, securities of 71,268 million yen were re-pledged, none of the securities were re-loaned and held in hand as of the consolidated balance sheet date. - Loans to bankrupt borrowers total 4,460 million yen and past due loans total 21,614 million yen.
-'Loans to bankrupt borrowers' are loans for which interest in arrears has not been accrued because recovery or settlement of principal or interest is unlikely due to the prolonged delay in payment of principal or interest
+Of unsecured securities borrowed, securities purchased under resale agreements, securities borrowed under lending agreements with cash collateral and securities received as collateral on derivative transactions which can be sold or pledged, securities of 214 million yen were re-pledged, none of the securities were re-loaned and held in hand as of the consolidated balance sheet date.

+3. Loans to bankrupt borrowers total 2,120 million yen and past due loans total 20,787 million yen.
-(which hereafter shall be called 'non-accrual loans') and are loans to borrowers who are legally bankrupt, excluding the amount of write-offs, due to any of the events specified in (a) through (e) in Article 96, Paragraph

-1, Subsections 3 and 4 of the Corporation Tax Law Enforcement Regulations (Cabinet Order No.97, 1965).
+'Loans to bankrupt borrowers' are loans for which interest in arrears has not been accrued because recovery or settlement of principal or interest is unlikely due to the prolonged delay in payment of principal or interest (which hereafter shall be called 'non-accrual loans') and are loans to borrowers who are legally bankrupt, excluding the amount of write-offs, due to any of the events specified in (a) through (e) in Article 96, Paragraph 1, Subsections 3 and 4 of the Corporation Tax Law Enforcement Regulations (Cabinet Order No.97, 1965).

 'Past due loans' refer to non-accrual loans except for loans to bankrupt borrowers and loans to companies for which concessions on payment of interests were made in order to assist the reorganization of borrowers.

-4. There are no loans overdue for 3 months or more.
+4. Loans overdue for 3 months or more total JPY 1,577 million.